Skip to main content

 Impacted Wisdom Teeth

 Wisdom teeth are the last adult teeth to emerge, typically appearing between the ages of 17 and 25.
-When there is insufficient space in the jaw for them to erupt fully, the tooth is described as impacted.
+In many cases, there is insufficient space in the jaw for them to erupt fully.
+When a wisdom tooth is unable to break through the gum properly, it is described as impacted.
 Impacted wisdom teeth can press against neighbouring teeth, surrounding bone, or soft tissue, creating pressure that often radiates to the ear, temple, or side of the head.

 Pericoronitis